Ko Lan: Geography

 About four kilometres long and two kilometres wide occupying 3,411 rai, Ko Lan is the largest of the "near islands" off south Pattaya, at the southeast end of the Bay of Bangkok, and on the east side of the Gulf of Siam.
 Administratively Ko Lan belongs to the Amphoe Bang Lamung, Chonburi Province.

 It is an island of hills covered with low tropical forest.
 A Buddhist shrine is located at its highest point, 180 metres above sea level.
 The island has two small villages, Ban Ko Lan and Ban Krok Makhan, where there are lodgings and restaurants.
 Ferries connect Ko Lan to the mainland.

 Most of Ko Lan's eight beaches are on its west side.
 Most visited is Tawaen Beach, where there is a small harbor.
 The beach is lined with small tourist shops and restaurants.
-Other beaches are Tonglang Beach, Tien Beach, Samae Beach, and Naon Beach.
+Other beaches include Tonglang Beach, Tien Beach, Samae Beach, Tayaiy Beach, and Nual Beach.

 Ko Lan has 1,567 hotel and resort rooms and two wharves.

+Recreation

 The "Koh Larn Classic" is a sailing and running race event held at the nearby Royal Varuna Yacht Club in Pattaya.
+Since 2023, the Koh Larn Trail Run has taken place in February and has participants run either an 11-kilometer or 25-kilometer route around the island's trails.